Martin Sharp - The Lost Hokusai

 ----------------------

-A recent Facebook posting has raised the issue of whether some known copies and others on sale of The Lost Hokusai are genuine or fake.
+A recent Facebook posting has raised the issue of whether some copies of The Lost Hokusai 1979 screenprint offered for sale on platforms such as eBay, or otherwise identified, are genuine or fake.
 Obviously some are genuine, with direct provenance from the artist and part of the original print run of 80.
-For example, the copy of The Lost Hokusai given to chef Kylie Kwong.
-Below is an account of the provenance of a unique copy of the print, which can be seen in the following illustration.
+For example, the copy of The Lost Hokusai given to chef Kylie Kwong is undoubtedly genuine.
+Below is an account of the provenance of that unique copy of the print, which can be seen in the following illustration.

 Kylie Kwong & Nell with works given to them by Martin Sharp. |